xtuml/training/courses/xtUML Editor Developer Training/Understanding the OOAofOOA and Source Code Layout/Exercise - Attribute Default Type.md

   - Locate where we set the default data type for new attributes in OAL and in Java
   - Change the default type to "string"
   - Build
   - Run the xtUML Editor Application in debug mode.
-Show via breakpoint and stepping that the type has successfully changed
+Show via breakpoint and stepping that the type has successfully changed.